 Fences require maintenance to keep them looking good.
 If your fence is not cleaned properly or repaired when needed, it will become an eyesore to your neighbours.
 To prevent having issues with your neighbours, you need to invest time and money in maintaining your fence.

-If you choose to install a wooden fence, you must be aware of the cost of maintaining them in the long run.
+If you choose to install a timber fence, you must be aware of the cost of maintaining it in the long run.
 Not to mention, it can be time-consuming too.
-If maintenance would be an issue, choose a low maintenance material.
+If maintenance would be an issue, choose a low maintenance fencing material.

 Choose a Reliable Contractor